Back Sports Page Predicts Super Bowl LVII

 Chiefs: 34, Eagles: 27

-I truly believe this game will be a close one and quite possible a showdown for the ages.
+I truly believe this game will be a close one and quite possibly a showdown for the ages.
 Mahomes has been a man on a mission these playoffs and now this Chiefs team is back having known what it’s like to lose the Super Bowl.
 The Eagles remind me a lot of last year’s Bengals who made the Super Bowl and lost to the Los Angeles Rams, a team that should’ve had a title years prior.
 The same can be said about these Chiefs.
 They have been waiting to get back here and get Mahomes a 2nd ring, and I don’t think they will take it for granted twice.

 Stuart Otto